Posts

 Image

-I like to go jogging on a weekend, but I couldn't go for a long time because I've been very busy since last October.
-During New Year's holidays all factories are closed, so a traffic noise is little and air and water are clear.
-I went jogging in a pleasant cold breeze of winter this morning.
-Many people were enjoying walking and jogging along Otsu River near my house.
-I went with a camera today and took some pictures of birds and fish.
-I'm neither a birder nor a photographer.
-I was able to enjoy taking some pictures, but I couldn't identify the precise species of those birds.
+I enjoy jogging on weekends, but I hadn’t been able to go for a long time because I’d been very busy since last October.
+During the New Year holidays, all the factories are closed, so there’s very little traffic noise and the air and water are much cleaner.
+This morning, I went jogging in the pleasant, chilly winter breeze.
+Many people were out walking and jogging along the Otsu River near my home.
+I brought my camera with me today and took some photos of birds and fish.
+I’m neither a birder nor a photographer.
+I enjoyed taking pictures, but I couldn’t identify the exact species of the birds I saw.

 Happy New Year!